Klarrio/open-stream-processing-benchmark/README.md

 All documentation can be found in our [wiki](https://github.com/Klarrio/open-stream-processing-benchmark/wiki).

-It includes:
+This code base includes:
-- benchmark pipeline implementations
+- benchmark pipeline implementations:
 - data stream generator to generate input streams locally or on a DC/OS cluster
 - Kafka scripts to start a cluster and read from a topic for local development

-Currently the benchmark includes Apache Spark (Spark Streaming and Structured Streaming), Apache Flink and Kafka Streams. structured-streaming-benchmark or kafka-benchmark
+Currently the benchmark includes Apache Spark (Spark Streaming and Structured Streaming), Apache Flink and Kafka Streams.

+Documentation on running the benchmark locally can be found in our [wiki](https://github.com/Klarrio/open-stream-processing-benchmark/wiki/Architecture-and-deployment).

 ## References, Publications and Talks
 - [van Dongen, G., & Van den Poel, D. (2020).
 Evaluation of Stream Processing Frameworks.
 IEEE Transactions on Parallel and Distributed Systems, 31(8), 1845-1858.](https://ieeexplore.ieee.org/abstract/document/9025240)